 Currently, the Texas Water Development Board collects large amount of monthly and annual water use data from urban and industrial (mining, power, and manufacturing) water users.
 Only annual data has historically been used for TWDB projections of water use and by regional planning groups.
-What is missing is the examination of past data to develop trends in water efficiency including seasonal variations.
+What is missing is the examination of past-historical_data to developfor trends, if any, and tracking change in water efficiency including seasonal variations.
 Another trend analysis that is not being done in the amount of water used per unit of output for industrial operations and the impact of seasonal industrial use on water use patterns.

 This type of information has been identified as needed by the TWDB planning staff, regional water planning groups, and the Texas Water Conservation Advisory Council.
-All information needed is available from public sources such as TWDB, Energy Information Administration, US Department of Commerce, the Texas Comptroller and related sources.
+All information data needed is available from public sources such as TWDB, Energy Information Administration, US Department of Commerce, the Texas Comptroller and related sources.